POTTSGROVE MIDDLE SCHOOL

-Honor Roll membership is determined on a percentage basis.
-Distinguished Honors is earned by maintaining an overall average between 93% and 100% in the marking period, with no grade of 84% or lower in any class.
-Honors is earned by maintaining an overall average between 85% and 92% in the marking period.
-No student is eligible for the Honor Roll who receives a D, F, or NG in any subject area.
+Honor Roll membership is determined on a letter grade basis.
+Distinguished Honors is earned by maintaining an A (90-100%) in every course.
+Honor roll is earned by maintaining A (90-100%) and B (80-89%) on all courses.
+No student is eligible for the Honor Roll who receives a C, D, F, or NG in any subject area.

 Normally, final grades in each subject area are determined by averaging the percentage grades for each quarter.
 However, since students are considered for pass/fail on an individual basis, teachers have the right to assign a failing grade for the year if they feel the student does not have adequate knowledge to proceed to the next grade level in that particular subject area.

 Parents are kept well informed of their child’s progress through mid-quarter progress reports, report cards, mid-year retention notices, and parent-teacher conferences.
 Parents are encouraged to monitor grades online and can contact the school at any time to ascertain their child’s progress.

 Promotion – Students will be retained to the next grade level if they pass all but one of their courses.
 Below is the criteria for promotion/retention and for attending summer school.